w3f/General-Grants-Program/grants/speculative/bit_country.md

     Trade your NFTs with residents within the same block, bit country, or entire network.

     We are building the decentralized marketplace into the Substrate module.
 The auctions and deliveries of items will be completely decentralized and governed by the blockchain network.
+Not only we are supporting our assets, also we will support more assets from the network.